eliotstock/host/README.md

 ### ssh keys

+If reinstalling over an existing Ubuntu instance, restore `~/.ssh` from the USB drive.

-Generate ssh keys locally.
+Otherwise, generate ssh keys locally.
 Use no passphrase.

 * `ssh-keygen -t rsa -b 4096 -C "[hostname]"`